thautwarm/Site-32/src/PL/hrt-use-case.md

-# New Use Cases for Higher Rank Polymorphisms
+# Some Use Cases for Higher Rank Polymorphisms(No Monad)

 Higher rank polymorphisms are regarded crucial mainly due to its necessity to implement **monadic programming** infrastructure.